SebastienLeglise/github-portfolio/README.md

 ## Why This Repository?

-I created this repository to document and share my personal projects, which are but a fragment of what I know and have done in cybersecurity, AI, and programming.I'm passionate about cyber and technology, and these projects showcase my drive to create and learn.
+I created this repository to document and share my personal projects, which are but a fragment of what I know and have done in cybersecurity, AI, and programming.I'm passionate about technology, and these projects showcase my drive to create and learn.
 My goal is simple: to give you a glimpse into my expertise and perspective in these fields.

 ## Get in Touch